Principality of Liechtenstein

 26.6.If a User is a Facebook member and does not wish Facebook to collect information on them via this Online Service or combine such information with their Facebook membership details, they must log out of Facebook prior to using our Online Service and must delete their cookies.
 Other settings can be selected and consents to the use of data for advertising purposes revoked within the Facebook profile settings at https://www.facebook.com/settings?tab=ads or via the US website http://www.aboutads.info/choices/ or the EU website http://www.youronlinechoices.com/.
 The settings are platform-independent, i.e. they are applied to all devices such as desktop computers and mobile devices.

 27.2.Facebook is certified under the Privacy Shield Agreement and thus offers a guarantee to comply with European and Swiss data protection law.
-If we ask the users for their consent (e.g. in the context of a cookie consent), the legal basis for this processing is Art.
-6 (1) lit. a.
+If we ask the Users for their consent (in particular within the context of a so-called ‘cookie banner’), the legal basis for this processing is Art.
+6 (1) a.
 GDPR.
-Otherwise, the personal data of the user will be processed on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
-6 (1) lit. f.
+Otherwise, the personal data of the User will be processed on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
+6 (1) f.
 GDPR.

 28.1.
 We use Hotjar, an analysis software provided by Hotjar Ltd, 3 Lyons Range, 20 Bisazza Street, Sliema SLM 1640, Malta ("Hotjar").
 With the help of the information obtained through Hotjar, we can analyse and improve the use of our online services.